jonathanye29/unit4_project/README.md

 ### Uploading Images (Success Criteria: 3)
-One of the challenges I had faced was meeting my clien'ts requirement of allowing users to upload images.
-I did not know how to do that, so I had to reserach different methods.
-I was able to solve this by learning to how to use Python's Werkzeug library to implement image uploads [17].
+One of the challenges I had faced was meeting my client's requirement of allowing users to upload images.
+I did not know how to do that, so I had to research different methods.
+I was able to solve this by learning how to use Python's Werkzeug library to implement image uploads [17].
 The code snippet below demonstrates how I achieved this:
 ```.py
 if 'image' in request.files:
     image = request.files['image']